 Eliminate any wording that doesn’t benefit the visitor.
 Too many words can distract customers from their intended reason for checking out your site.

-In the example below, HostGator customer Hiatus Spa + Retreat uses its site to say more with less.
-Coupled with a few words and vivid imagery, the spa chain invites the customer to learn more.
+In the example below, HostGator customer Hiatus Spa + Retreat uses their site to say more with less.
+The website looks clean and professional, has a clear CTA, and provides an intuitive menu for those who want to find more information.
+A few words and vivid imagery can go a long way.

 Make the best first impression by showcasing a modern, uncluttered homepage.
 It’ll give clarity and accessibility to your visitors.

 Friction is any obstacle causing your consumers to think twice about continuing with their purchase.
 It can be a technical issue, like a page not loading fast enough.
-Or it may be a psychological trigger, like they don’t trust your site security.
+Or it may be a psychological trigger, like not trusting your site security.

 “There are many reasons a customer will abandon your site during the checkout process.
 Top of the list, after technical problems, is that you ask for too much.
-Too many steps in the process, too much information, having to create an account to make a single purchase— you are too needy, and this relationship is over,” says Jeremy Said, a conversion expert.
+Too many steps in the process, too much information, having to create an account to make a single purchase— you are too needy, and this relationship is over,” says conversion expert Jeremy Said.

-Stopping the sale from happening isn’t good for business.
-Remove any roadblocks in your customer’s pathway.
+Anything that stops the sale from happening is bad for business.
+Figure out what roadblocks are in your customer’s pathway and remove them.

+This is a simple step to take, but one you have to remember to do every year.
 Contact your hosting provider to learn when your registration will expire.
-If it’s due soon, go ahead and pay for the renewal.
-You might want to sign up for auto-renewals for future registrations.
+If it’s due soon, go ahead and pay for the renewal, and consider signing up for auto-renewals for future registrations.

 And remember to update any contact information—business name, address, and phone number.
 It also may be time to purchase a new domain for upcoming brand changes.
 So, ask your provider for details about availability and prices.

 Sometimes the smallest things in your business are overlooked.
-Make sure your domain is registered to offer uninterrupted service to your customers.
+Make sure your domain registration continues so you can offer uninterrupted service to your customers

-Experiment with starting or reorganizing your loyalty programs.
+Experiment with starting a new loyalty program or making improvements to the one you have.
 Brand ambassadors serve as an extension of your company.
 If they’re not satisfied, you may expose your business to unwanted negative publicity.

 Get reacquainted with your target audience.
 A dedicated community opens the door to business opportunities.